jieter/django-tables2/docs/columns.rst

 cleaner ``name``, and the new ``author`` column retrieves it's values from ``Book.info.author.name``.

-Note: ``data`` may also be a callable which will be passed a row object.

 Apart from their internal name, you can define a string that will be used when for display via ``verbose_name``: